FLOCK4H/AtomDucky/README.md

 # Setup

 > [!IMPORTANT]
-> This project may not be suitable for beginners, as it requires some knowledge of the operating system command line interface.
+> This project may not be suitable for the very beginners, as it requires some knowledge of the operating system command line interface.

-Below, we will fully cover the setup process, from first commands in the terminal, to setup in the web interface of Atom Ducky.
+Let's fully cover the setup process, **including available microcontrollers**.
+From first commands in the terminal, to setup in the web interface of Atom Ducky.

+1. We will need a Microcontroller device supporting HID, WiFi, and preferably BLE.
+Perfect choice would be an **AtomS3U**, link to official website: <a href="https://shop.m5stack.com/products/atoms3u">M5Stack AtomS3U</a>